nitricware/ATR2C/README.md

    1. n channels with the Tx and Rx frequencies of the channel with a predefined TG (n = number of talkgroups defined for the network of the repeater, defined in `/input/talkgroups.csv`)
 2. a *zone* for every region (OE1 - OE9) containing
    1. all analog repeaters of the region.
+3. An Analog Address Book containing the EchoLink DTMF Codes for every repeater in the input file
+4. A digital and analog Scanlist for every location prefix (i.e. "OE3", "HB9") containing all analog repeaters and selected talkgroups of a the region's digital repeaters

 ### Input Files